A drystone wall leading up a hill in the Yorkshire Dales.

 Temperature

-• Valley Plus 11 degrees Celsius rising to plus 20 degrees Celsius.
+• Valley Plus 2C rising to 7C.

-• Freezing level Well above the summits.
+• Freezing level 700m rising above summits.

 Low cloud and visibility